blackboard/BBDN-LearnObjectGen_Python/README.md

 ```
 $ python learnObjectGen.py -t localhost:9877 -i 2000
 ```
-<i>Uses REST to Create the maximum developer license supported number of all objects starting with the index of 2000. </i>
+<i>Uses REST to create the maximum developer license supported number of all objects starting with the index of 2000. </i>
 <br/><br/>

 ```
 $ python learnObjectGen.py -t localhost:9877 -i 2000 -n 10
 ```
-<i>Uses REST to Create the 10 of all objects starting with the index of 2000. </i>
+<i>Uses REST to create 10 of all objects starting with the index of 2000. </i>
 <br/><br/>

 ```
 $ python learnObjectGen.py -t localhost:9877 -i 2000 -n 10 -f myoutput
 ```
-<i>Uses REST to Create the 10 of all objects starting with the index of 2000 and creates snapshot files with the prefix "myoutput".<br/>
+<i>Uses REST to create 10 of all objects starting with the index of 2000 and creates snapshot files with the prefix "myoutput".<br/>
 E.g.: myoutput_COURSES-20160427-171504.txt</i>
 <br/><br/>